eypln/Letify_Starter_Kit_v0/memory-bank/progress.md

 - Security considerations must be built-in from start
 - UI consistency across pages improves user experience significantly
 - Event propagation handling critical for nested interactive elements (stopPropagation)
+- Testing infrastructure should be implemented early, not as an afterthought
+- Comprehensive test coverage provides confidence in refactoring and new features